johanhedin/sdrx/README.md

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.

+The channelization is currently done with a translate, filter and downsampling approach in one single thread.
+This is simple, but not the most effective way when listening to many simultaneous channels.
+Other, more effective methods are being considered in the future.

-> Note 4: The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
+> Note 1: The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
 Each stage can be set to a value between 0 and 15 and each step represents a change in gain for the stage in question (typically an increase at about +3dB).
 The gain you give to `sdrx` as an